Statistics of the non-zero eigenvalues and singular values of low-rank random matrices with non-negative entries: Abstract

 \section{Abstract}

-We compute analytically the distribution and moments of the largest eigenvalues/singular values and resolvent statistics for random matrices with (i) non-negative entries, (ii) small rank, and (iii) prescribed sums of rows/columns.
-Applications are discussed in the context of Mean First Passage Time of random walkers on networks, and the calculation of network ``influence'' metrics.
-The analytical results are corroborated by numerical simulations.
+We compute analytically the probability distribution and moments of the sum and product of the non-zero eigenvalues and singular values of random matrices with (i) non-negative entries, (ii) fixed rank, and (iii) prescribed sums of the entries in each row.
+Applications of such matrices are discussed in the context of Markov chains, economics and social networks to name a few.
+All results are valid at finite matrix size and are given in terms of the statistics of vectors of general Dirichlet random variables.
+Analytical results are corroborated by numerical simulations throughout with excellent agreement.